aabbtree77/esp32-vpn/README.md

 ## Introduction

 [DOIT DEVIT V1 ESP32-WROOM-32](https://en.wikipedia.org/wiki/ESP32) is an inexpensive (15 euro) microcontroller board complete with Wi-Fi.
 How good is its Linux-free networking stack?
-How does one connect such devices into the global internet?
+How does one connect such devices to the global internet?

  A few major starting directions include: